Quick Start: Your First Flint

 ├── Media/ # Images, PDFs, assets

-└── Plugins/ # Automation capabilitiesIf you used --preset default, you'll also see plugins installed in Plugins/.
+└── Subflints/ # Nested Flint workspacesIf you used --preset default, you'll also have shards installed in Shards/ and mods in Mods/.

 Step 4: Read the Init File